Stack-in-a-box/fetgo/README.md

 ```
 npm install -g expo-cli
 ```
-2. Change the PowerShell working directory to the root of the repo once you’ve cloned it to your machine.
+2. Change the PowerShell working directory to the root of the repo.
 3. Type `expo start` to spin-up a local development server.
 4. Allow private network access when prompted by the firewall dialogue.